discrete-notes/discrete-notes.github.io/_posts/2019-03-26-lightning.md

 I rencentely stumbled on [this video](https://www.youtube.com/watch?v=nBYZpsbu9ds) of lightning.
-I knew that lightning kind of "search for the good way", but I was stunned by how it looks like the run of a search algorithm with several
-agent: exploration phases, backtrack, compromise between depth and breadth etc.
+I knew that lightning kind of "search for the good way", but I was stunned by how it looks like the run of a search algorithm: exploration phases, backtracking, compromise between depth and breadth etc.
-For fun I copied second by second a partiuclar bolt, that you may find in the video around 0:25-0:35.
+For fun, I drew a lightning bolt, second by second.
+You may find it in the video around 0:25-0:35.

 ![](assets/eclair-1a.png){: .center-image height="500px"}